Yandex Cloud

 To delete a service connection created with Terraform:

-1. Open the Terraform configuration file and delete the fragment with the yandex_vpc_private_endpoint resource description:
+1. Open the Terraform configuration file and delete the section describing the yandex_vpc_private_endpoint resource:

 resource "yandex_vpc_private_endpoint" "vpc-endpoint" {